Zen1124/compSciTri2Project/styleGuide.md

 }
 ```
 ### Array Formatting
-Elements when declaring an array should be followed by a linebreak
+Elements when declaring an array should be followed by a linebreak.

 ```js
 const animals = [